WEEE-Open/pesca/README.md

     sudo update-alternatives --set default.plymouth /usr/share/plymouth/themes/weee-logo/weee-logo.plymouth
     sudo update-initramfs -u

-Those commands work only in Ubuntu and derivatives.
+Those commands work in Ubuntu and derivatives only.
-As they say in Tuscany: `Sono 'azzi tuoi!` if you are running other distros like Debian or Arch.
+As they say in Tuscany: `Sono hazzi tua!` if you are running other distros like Debian or Arch.